AbdulAzeez-Adesina-AE/Classes-Bank_Account/README.md

 # Bank Account Management System

-This Python code provides a basic level implementation of how a Bank Account Management System.
+This Python code provides a basic level implementation of how a Bank Account Management System works.
 The `Account_Details` class allows users to create a bank account with an initial balance and perform transactions such as deposits and withdrawals.

 ## Features